 Because the illustrations are meant to come into a book, they need to be good.
 They can't be just "minimal" art, manga-like art or caricatures.
 Comic book art style is a "must" for this job.
 (Provided it is a western comic book art style, of course: "manga"-like art styles are a big "NO".)

 Please attach an old b&w illustration sample (depicting both a male super-hero and a female super-hero, but pick characters whose face isn't hidden by a mask, so that I can see how you draw faces) to your bid/message, so that I can judge whether your art style is right for this job.
 Don't just link to your online-portfolio: I won't visit it.
 And don't "attach" a mere link to your profile, blog or art gallery, either.

 Upon payment, all rights to the illustrations go to me.
 Budget is limited to 50$ (for the finished set of illustrations, not just for individual illustrations or for the sketches), but a positive and detailed feedback is assured.

-But the feedback is NOT considered part of the payment but is something I give customarily for a very well-done job.
+But the feedback is NOT considered part of the payment.
+It is something I give customarily for a very well-done job, my way of giving back for the good job that was done for me.
 And it has proven on other places to be a BIG help in getting new work for artists.